-- 1. The student will describe the provisions of law as they pertain to peace officers as delineated in 18-8-8 C.R.S. - 2.
-The student will explain the difference between civil and criminal liability. - 3.
-The student will identify, describe, and provide examples of the following types of civil actions: - a.
-Negligent torts - b.
-Intentional torts - c.
-Constitutional torts - 4.
-The student will identify and provide examples of state and Federal charges that may result from improper police actions. - 5.
-The student will examine the provisions of 18-8-801 to 804 C.R.S., and explain the reporting requirements contained therein. - 6.
-The student will distinguish between "quid pro quo" and "hostile work environment" sexual harassment. - 7.
-The student will define terms involved in civil lawsuits, specifically: - a.
-Discovery - b.
-Deposition - c.
-Vicarious liability - d.
+- 1. The student will explain the difference between civil and criminal liability.

+- 2. The student will identify, describe, and provide examples of the following types of civil actions:

+- a.
+Negligent torts

+- b.
+Intentional torts

+- c.
+Constitutional torts

+- 3. The student will identify and provide examples of state and Federal charges that may result from improper police actions.

+- 4. The student will examine the provisions of 18-8-801 to 804 C.R.S. and explain the reporting requirements contained therein.

+- 5. The student will explain the provisions of 18-1-707 (Use of Force by Peace Officers) and 24-31-905 (Prohibited LE Action in Response to Protests)

+- 6. The student will define terms involved in civil lawsuits, specifically:

+- a.
+Discovery

+- b.
+Deposition

+- c.
+Vicarious liability

+- d.
 Governmental immunity

-Colorado Peace Officer's Legal Source Book, Section 16 [Colorado District Attorney's Council (CDAC)/Colorado Attorney General]
+Colorado Peace Officer's Legal Source Book, Chapter 16 [Colorado District Attorney's Council (CDAC)/Colorado Attorney General]